-Our only approved product DANYELZA, our product candidates and related technologies represent novel approaches to cancer treatment generally.
+DANYELZA and our product candidates and related technologies represent novel approaches to cancer treatment generally.
 Developing and commercializing these products therefore subjects us to a number of challenges.
 To date we have not generated substantial revenues from sales of DANYELZA.
-Although the FDA has accepted our BLA for omburtamab for priority review, we may never be able to develop another marketable product.
+Although the FDA has accepted our BLA for omburtamab for priority review, there can be no assurance that we will receive approval of our BLA and we may never be able to develop another marketable product.
 Our ability to generate product revenue is highly dependent on our ability to successfully commercialize DANYELZA and to obtain additional regulatory approvals of and successfully commercialize additional product candidates including in particular omburtamab.
 This will require additional clinical and non-clinical development, regulatory review and approval in each jurisdiction in which we intend to market them, substantial investment, access to sufficient commercial manufacturing capacity, and significant marketing efforts.
 We cannot be certain that any of our other product candidates will be successful in clinical studies and they may not receive regulatory approval even if they are successful in clinical studies.